Carer Support (Scotland)

 How to apply

 You can apply for Carer Support Payment online, by phone, by post or in person.
-Before applying you can use the following tool to check your eligibility.
+Before applying you can use the following eligibility checker to check your entitlement.

 The easiest way to apply is online.